mcgarrah/mcgarrah.github.io/_posts/2100-01-01-proxmox-ceph-performance.md

 The difference between USB 3.0, 3.1, and 3.2 is that USB 3.0 is 5Gb/s, USB 3.1 is 10Gb/s, and USB 3.2 is the fastest at 20Gb/s.
 You may have seen them branded as SuperSpeed USB 5Gbps/10Gbps/20Gbps.

 [![Ceph Recovery and Rebalance](/assets/images/ceph-recovery-rebalance-homelab.png){:width="30%" height="30%" style="display:block; margin-left:auto; margin-right:auto"}](/assets/images/ceph-recovery-rebalance-homelab.png){:target="_blank"}

+Theoretical vs real speeds that include overhead is important to remember.

 #### mclock iops